Primary sources and why you should use them

 Why do I need primary sources?

-You’re probably wondering why you can’t use books and articles written by someone else as your main source of information.
-You can, but your research won’t be as sound as it would be if you use academic writing alone instead of adding primary sources.
-That’s because books and articles are written by people - people who have bias, conscious or subconscious - and their accounts can be subjective.
+You're probably wondering why you can't use books and journal articles written by someone else as your main source of information.
+You can, but your research won't be as sound as it would be if you use academic writing alone instead of adding primary sources.
+That's because books and articles are written by people - people who have creator bias, conscious or subconscious - and their accounts can be subjective.

 Going back to the original provides you with the opportunity to view the source as it was, as unaltered direct evidence based on first-hand evidence.
-This enables you to interpret the event or object without the opinions of someone else clouding your judgement.
+This enables you to interpret the event or object without questions of creator bias clouding your judgment.
 Generally speaking, of course - prejudice can still be found in original sources too.

 How do I access primary sources?

 This depends on the type of source that you want to use.
-Often, you will have to make an appointment with the museum, library or institution that owns the source you wish to examine.
-Generally, access to primary sources is given with supervision, to ensure that the materials are not damaged in any way.
-If you are examining primary sources relating to a court case or anything which might be ‘sensitive’ or involving people who are still alive, you may have to sign a confidentiality contract to gain access to archives.
+Often, you will have to make an appointment with the museum, library, or institution that owns the primary resources you wish to examine.
+Generally, access to primary source materials is given with supervision, to ensure that the original materials are not damaged in any way.
+If you are examining primary sources relating to a court case or anything which might be ‘sensitive' or involving people who are still alive, you may have to sign a confidentiality contract to gain access to archives.

 Do I need to reference primary sources?

 Yes.
 You need to reference a primary source just as you would a secondary source.
-Primary sources are materials just like any other, and as such you need to reference the material just as you would a book or article.
+Primary sources are original materials just like any other, and as such you need to reference the material just as you would Academic books or articles.